-Road signs, bill boards, indecipherable or funny texts all contribute to an image you form of a country when traversing it.
-Especially Coen, as a graphic designer, tends to study advertisements, bill boards and other expressions of marketing.
+Road signs, billboards, indecipherable or translated texts all contribute to an image you form of a country when traversing it.
+Especially Coen, as a graphic designer, tends to study all kinds of marketing.

 And so I decided to start a series on this, beginning with Iran.
 The signs and texts we encountered were interesting for a number of reasons.

-- Khomeini still looked down life from high walls in such a way that we felt he was still ruling the country, even from his grave.
+- During our journey in 2003, Khomeini was still looking down on life from high walls in such a way that we felt he was still ruling the country, even from his grave.

 - We were in Bam a couple of weeks after the devastating earthquake of Dec 26, 2003.
 The international aid organizations made sure their names were well visible.